folio-org/folio-ansible/doc/ansible-roles.md

 *Note: without a running Okapi instance with mod-loan-storage, this role will fail*

+## mod-circulation-data
+Sample data for the mod-circulation business logic module.
+Depends on:
+- tenant-data
+- mod-users-data
+- mod-metadata-data

+*Note: without a running Okapi instance with mod-circulation and mod-loan-storage installed and enabled, this role will fail.*

 ## mod-loan-storage
 Loads the Docker image from Docker Hub, registers and deploys as a system service in a running Okapi instance, with persistent